Endava/cats/docs/commands-and-arguments/sub-commands.md

 - `cats list --paths --contract=CONTRACT` will list all the paths available within the contract

+- `cats list --paths --contract=CONTRACT --path /my-path` will list some details about the given `/my-path`

 - `cats list --formats` will list all supported formats for fields

 - `cats replay "test1,test2"` will replay the given tests `test1` and `test2`